- Hardy Bog Plant

 - Increases Natural Filtration

-Lizard's Tail is a hardy perennial with bright green heart-shaped foliage which is accented with 4" - 6" long spikes of white flowers blooming with a citrus-like aroma from June to September.
+The Lizard's Tail plant is a hardy perennial with bright green heart-shaped foliage which is accented with 4" - 6" long spikes of white flowers blooming with a citrus-like aroma from June to September.
 After blooming, they give-way to small green fruits that appear to look like a lizard's tail.
 Shade tolerant and very fragrant, Lizard's Tail is easy to grow and can winter well on the plant shelf without any protection.
+Buy this bog plant that is sold in bundles of 2.

 Mail Order: What To Expect